Want a Stronger Relationship? Start Acting Like a Financial Team

 Have the conversation: Who’s tracking bills?
 Who’s managing investments?
 Who’s better at day-to-day budgeting?
 The goal isn’t 50/50—it’s clarity.

 No business creates a budget and never looks at it again.
-Same goes for couples.
+The same goes for couples.
 Your budget should evolve as your life changes: new jobs, new priorities, emergencies, windfalls.

 Set time to review it during your money meetings.
 Make tweaks.
 Celebrate wins.
 Adjust when things shift.